mortimere-uu/EGM722-Assignment/README.md

 country_id = title of data column with country identifier

 Execute the script and output figures and tabulated data will be generated and saved to the output folder.
-Folder pathways for outputs will also need to be changed in the script, please see **FUNCTIONS** and **FIGURES** and modify the pathway accordingly.
+Folder pathways for outputs will also need to be changed in the script, please see **FUNCTIONS** and **FIGURES** sections in the script file and modify the output pathway accordingly.
+Some summary statistics will be printed in the IDE screen, following execution of the script.

 # References
 Training data available from: